PortOfPortland/gitrob/README.md

     Suppress all output except for errors
 -threads int
-    Number of concurrent threads (default number of logical CPUs)
+    Number of concurrent threads (default number of logical CPUs) -noweb
+    Will not start the web server to display results (will exit immediately after display results)
 ```

 ### Saving session to a file